 Where are these products implemented?

 Heat tools are implemented in just about any environment that deals with electrical connections that require a high degree of protection.
-Beyond that, heat tools offer an enormous amount of abilities making them suited for just about any application.
-Heats are equally useful in new installations as well as when replacing parts or performing maintenance.
-If you have damaged heat tools or broken heat tools then these are the perfect replacement tools for you.
-Heat tools can be used with heat shrink, heat shrink ring terminals, heat shrink fork terminals, heat shrink disconnects, and more.
+Beyond that, heat tools offer an enormous range of abilities, making them suited for just about any application.
+Heat tools can be used with heat shrink tubing, heat shrink ring terminals, heat shrink fork terminals, heat shrink disconnects, and more.
 The next step is to look at what types of heat tools are available.

 What types of heat guns and torches are available?